top of page

 Bait spraying is the most reliable and integrated pest management friendly way to reduce Queensland fruit fly numbers in a vineyard or orchard.

-By suppressing the population in your vineyard you also help suppress numbers across the whole district.
+By suppressing the population in your vineyard or orchard, you also help suppress numbers across the whole district.

 In regions where fruit fly are established it is recommended to commence routine bait spraying in spring; traps should be monitored to detect spikes in populations.